-Extremists intercepted a bus carrying tribal children to a Christian conference in Madhya Pradesh state, India, claiming that the event was being organised to convert attendees by force.
+Extremists intercepted a bus carrying tribal children to a Christian conference in Madhya Pradesh state, India, claiming that the event was being organized to convert attendees by force.

 Church leaders said that the children were from a Christian community, and police found no evidence of any attempt by church leaders to convert children.

-The police took statements from all 200 children attending the three-day event as well as from the organisers and teachers.
-The disruption forced the cancellation of the conference, scheduled to run until 5 October.
+The police took statements from all 200 children attending the three-day event as well as from the organizers and teachers.
+The disruption forced the cancellation of the conference, scheduled to run until October 5.

 However, police found no evidence of any attempt to convert children to Christianity.
 Khandwa Superintendent of Police Vivek Singh stated, “There is no case of conversion.
 These tribal kids are brought to the school every year for career guidance and counselling.”

-Church leaders emphasised that the children due to attend the conference were already Christians.
+Church leaders emphasized that the children due to attend the conference were already Christians.

 “There is absolutely no conversion activities going on,” asserted Alangaram Arokia Sebastian Durairaj, a senior church leader in Madhya Pradesh.
 “Their forefathers were Christians.”